Monday, August 27, 2012

 I started this little runner back in March.
 I've had it done for a while now and wanted to take some pics before it goes off to it's new home.

 I'm donating it (along with a few other things) to a boutique that is raising money for the Children's Justice Center in Provo, Utah next month.

-I gotta a couple of hot pads that I need to finish up to go along with it.
+I have a couple of hot pads that I need to finish to go along with it.
 I think I'll use Lori's tutorial to finish those.
 Perfect timing - since she just posted a Great Granny Pot Holder's tutorial yesterday!
 Hers are so cute!!!

-Don't cha just love granny squares?
+Don't you just love granny squares?
 They're so fun to make.

 Monday, August 13, 2012

 After my last post I decided I did need some new fabrics to freshen up my red and white collection for my Farmer's Wife quilt.

 So here's what I came home with after hitting up one of the local quilt shops that day: